kingdomax/Pramoch-Portfolio/content/jobs/TUChemnitz/index.md

 url: 'https://www.tu-chemnitz.de/'
 ---

-- Developed an application for a hardware-in-the-loop system using the Digilent Electronics Explorer board, supporting the teaching of digital systems fundamentals and rapid prototyping techniques using C and Java.
+- Developed an application for a hardware-in-the-loop system using the Digilent Electronics Explorer board, supporting the teaching of digital systems fundamentals and rapid prototyping techniques using C, Java, and JNI.